vectordotdev/vector/rfcs/2021-09-21-9292-throttle-transform.md

 ## Drawbacks

-* When rate limiting by `Bytes` in a transform it will be the unserialized form of the event, which will differ from what downstream sinks will actually receive
+* If we allow rate limiting by `Bytes` in this transform it will be the unserialized form of the event, which will differ from what downstream sinks will actually receive

 ## Prior Art